 Check your home for draughts and seal where needed.
 Adhesive seals are quick and easy to apply around doors and windows, which is where most breezes sneak in.

 Update your front door

 Swapping a solid timber front door for one with glass panels will allow light to flow through your home and brighten your entry.

 “Adding a bank of skylights boosts natural light and ventilation and can create a unique architectural feature that is truly transformative,” says Stephen.
 With products designed to suit either flat or pitched roofs, skylights are a great option in kitchens, bathrooms and living areas.
 “Experienced installers can easily retrofit skylights into most homes,” says Stephen.
-“Yet before work commences it’s advisable to check if legal approval is required.”
+“Yet before work commences it's advisable to check if council approval is required.”